Dodge Avenger Insurance Rates

 Rates are averaged for all Dodge Avenger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Getting lower rates on Dodge Avenger insurance requires being a low-risk driver, having above-average credit, being claim-free, and not having any coverage lapses.
-Take the time to comparison shop every time your policy renews by obtaining price quotes from direct car insurance companies like Progressive and GEICO, and also from your local independent and exclusive agents.
+Finding better rates on insurance for a Dodge Avenger not only requires being a low-risk driver, but also having above-average credit, paying for small claims out-of-pocket, and maximizing policy discounts.
+Invest the time to shop around at least once a year by getting quotes from direct insurance companies like Progressive, GEICO, and Esurance, and also from local independent and exclusive agents.

 You can save a few hundred dollars on car insurance by shopping for quotes and increasing your deductible limits.
 Want to know what else determines the price of car insurance?
 Keep reading to find out.